astralfrontier/peppermile.org/src/grand-adventure.md

   You scream and leap, charging and clawing at a hapless and terrified target.
   **Pool**: Instinct.

+You can get a lot of mileage by rearranging Pool or Word choices from another Archetype.
+If a player wants to build on their existing investment in Pools, it's okay to adjust an Archetype to match what they want.
+{.directors-cut}

 **Druid**

 Guardians of the living world against the encroachment of civilization.